User Access to Library Resources

 - Use the red security telephones available throughout the Morris Library for security or safety concerns.
 Lifting the phone receiver on any red security phone will immediately connect users with University of Delaware Public Safety without inputting a phone number.
 Users may also contact the nearest Library staff member at a service desk who will then contact the Public Safety Officer in the Morris Library, or summon assistance from outside the Library.
 University of Delaware Public Safety can also be contacted at (302) 831-2222.

 - Leave no personal items unattended at tables and carrels.
-Lost and found is located at the Circulation Desk.
+Lost and Found is located at the Circulation and Reserve Desk.

 - Be considerate of other users and avoid inappropriate behavior, such as rollerblading.